amin-codes/Heart-Disease/README.md

 * maximum heart rate achieved

 # Results from 10 consecutive tests
-**Note: Tables are from same results, they are just put in different tables.
+**Note: Tables are from same tests, they are just put in different tables.
 Also, there was no 'random-state' value set for these tests.**

 *Data Recorded On: April 7, 2018*